 The underlying loans of a collateralized loan obligation are floating-rate loans.
 This, in effect, results in a low duration.
 Therefore, collateralized loan obligations are subject to risk from changes in interest rates.

 CLOs are actively managed and monitored by a loan manager (or loan managers).
 Although the managers collect management fees, they are usually linked to the performance of the collateralized loan obligation.

 Due to CLOs consisting of floating-rate loans, they can be used as a hedge against inflation.

 Over the long term, according to PineBridge, CLO tranches significantly outperformed other corporate debt categories (bank loans, non-investment-grade bonds, investment-grade bonds, etc.).

-CFI offers the Certified Banking & Credit Analyst (CBCA)® certification program for those looking to take their careers to the next level.
+Thank you for reading CFI’s guide on Collateralized Loan Obligations (CLO).
 To keep learning and developing your knowledge base, please explore the additional relevant CFI resources below: